-From the NETWORK CONFIG menu (see Figure 8.42) you can configure one or two Ethernet ports and a gateway, as applicable.
+From the NETWORK CONFIG menu (see Figure 8.46) you can configure one or two Ethernet ports, a gateway and a DNS server, as applicable.

 There are two Ethernet ports (0 and 1), which have their own settings.
 If both are enabled, ensure they are on separate subnets.
 It is possible, but not recommended, to use DHCP to configure each Ethernet port.
 It is also recommended that you enable the IP forwarding feature if both Ethernet ports are used so that other IP traffic can move between the subnets.